 Coach Lynda: Andy, a heart rate monitor (or power meter) is NOT required to follow the high school training plans.
 A HRM is a great tool but the reality (reality again!!) is that only the top few students will follow through on using the HRM and the information.
 For the majority it is a headache item for the coach to nag about and manage and simply not worth it!
 The reality is that we are volunteer coaches and our “nag” threshold should be VERY low.
 Safety is worth nagging about, HRM’s are not… => choices… The balance we have found is to focus first on safety and quality in bikes, gloves, helmets, attendance, safety and the basics.
 Only after that has been taken care of would I consider adding a HRM.
 The next question is then how to pace workouts accurately without a HRM!
 Answer: Follow my Training Intensity Guidelines table and the daily instructions in the training plan.

 Coach Lynda tip: Recovery nutrition is important after hard or long workouts.
 Taking in some nutrition within 30 minutes of finishing will speed recovery.
 A good recovery nutrition profile will include at least 20 grams of protein and 40 grams to carbohydrate adding up to 240 calories or more.
 This can be a commercial recovery drink such as Carborocket Rehab and/or real food.
 Look for a commercial recovery drink that includes the amino-acid glutamine in the ingredients.
 Real food options are; a piece of fruit and some tuna or greek yogurt plus fresh berries or an apple with almond butter.
-A peanut butter jelly sandwich is ok and a lot better than nothing!
+A peanut butter jelly sandwich or chocolate milk is ok and a lot better than nothing!
 A PBJ is easy for students to prepare and bring and, well, that just works.